Money Rules We Shouldn’t Break

 Using Credit Cards for Emergencies

 We can’t talk about money matters without mentioning credit cards.
-These cards are vital in tracking our expenditures, increasing our cash security, shopping convenience, and helping us get credit.
+These cards are vital in tracking your expenditures, increasing your cash security, shopping convenience, and helping you get credit.
 With that said, incurring many credit card debts is the worst financial mistake.

-We don’t have to swipe those plastic cards on everything we desire.
-A good subrule I use is, “if it isn’t a basic need, it doesn’t deserve my card.”
+You don’t have to swipe those plastic cards on everything you desire.
+A good subrule I use is, “If it isn’t a basic need, it doesn’t deserve my card.”
 I only use this card for shopping necessities, especially when faced with emergencies.
 I also avoid interest charges by paying my credit balances in full every month.

 Always Read the Fine Print

 Financial contracts are things we encounter daily.
-Contracts manage most of our transactions, whether bill of sale, lease, credit card slips, or rental agreements.
-Once we affix our signatures on the dotted line, we agree to all the stipulated terms.
-It becomes legally binding, and we cannot claim to act on ignorance when breached.
+Contracts manage most of your transactions, whether bills, leases, credit cards, or rental agreements.
+Once you affix your signatures on the dotted line, you agree to all the stipulated terms.
+It becomes legally binding, and you cannot claim to act on ignorance when breached.

-Given the legal implications of fine prints, we must bring along our magnifying glasses when reading them.
+Given the legal implications of fine print, you must bring along your magnifying glasses when reading them.
 Never sign them before thoroughly scrutinising their content.
 I once made the mistake of rushing to sign a rental lease.
 Later on, I discovered some hidden fees mentioned.
 When I called to enquire, the lessor clarified it’s their standard contract and can’t be changed.
 From experience, I re-read every contract before signing.

 20% Home Down Payment

 Nearly all lenders require a down payment before preapproving home mortgages.
-Financial experts often advise us to put down at least 20% as a down payment.
-In reality, 20% isn’t law, and we can pay lower percentages.
-However, low mortgage down payments come with a costly demerit, and we will be required to pay more interest at a higher rate.
+Financial experts often advise us to put down at least 10% as a down payment.
+In reality, 20% isn’t required, and you can pay lower percentages.
+However, low mortgage down payments come with a costly demerit, and you will be required to pay more interest at a higher rate and usually will have to borrow less.

-The high interests add to our monthly payments, mainly if we include other financial obligations.
+The high interest adds to your monthly payments, mainly if you include other financial obligations.
 The better trade-off is saving for a down payment until it reaches the 20% mark.
-At that percentage, we will pay lower monthly payments, have a smaller loan, and won’t need mortgage insurance.
+At that percentage, you will pay lower monthly payments and have a smaller loan, and it should be more manageable.

 Let’s also not forget that you may be tempted to splash out on gifts or holidays throughout the year.
 Especially with Christmas, you might not have your eye on how much you spend.
 At this time of year, though, saving for a down payment can seem like an impossible balancing act, but that doesn’t mean you can’t save for your all-important first home during the holidays.